Tennessee State Route 22: Obion County

 SR 22 immediately enters Union City and has another interchange with SR 431 (Old SR 22); it then has an interchange with Tyson Drive before coming to an interchange with US 45W/SR 184 and SR 214, the final interchange before the freeway comes to an end at an interchange with US 51/SR 3.
 SR 22 is concurrent with US 45W between these final two interchanges.
-SR 22 then merges on to become concurrent with US 51/SR 3 south, completely bypassing downtown to the north as a four-lane divided highway.
+SR 22 then merges to become concurrent with US 51/SR 3 south, completely bypassing downtown to the north as a four-lane divided highway.
 They then have an intersection with SR 21 before curving to the south and coming to an intersection with SR 5, where SR 22 turns east to become concurrent with that route as a four-lane undivided highway.
 SR 22/SR 5 then pass by some businesses and a diamond interchange with SR 690 (Future I-69) before narrowing to two lanes and coming to a "Y" intersection where SR 22 and SR 5 split, with SR 22 turning northwest to leave Union City as a two-lane Highway.
 SR 22 then turns predominantly west and passes through farmland and the community of Dixie before winding around to an intersection with SR 157.
 It then turns southwest and passes between two hills before entering Samburg.
 The highway passes through downtown before running along the shores of Reelfoot Lake and coming to a "Y" intersection with SR 21 to become concurrent with that highway.
-They then leave Samburg and continue along the banks of the lake to cross the Hill–Talley Bridge over the Obion River to cross into Lake County.
+They then leave Samburg and continue along the banks of the lake to cross the Hill–Talley Bridge over the Reelfoot Lake Spillway to cross into Lake County.

 Lake County

 State line between the Kentucky Bend and SR 22 in Tennessee, October 2007: No sign announces entering Kentucky, but a sign on return announces entering Tennessee.
 A "State Route 22" sign is visible between the posts of the state line sign.

-SR 21 and SR 22 continue along the banks of the lake and pass through Reelfoot Lake State Park before turning west, away from the lake, and enter Tiptonville.
+SR 21 and SR 22 continue along the banks of the lake and pass through Reelfoot Lake State Park before turning west, away from the lake, and entering Tiptonville.
 They pass by some houses before coming to an intersection with SR 78, where SR 22 splits from SR 21 and has a short concurrency with SR 78 before following a new bypass of downtown, and SR 22 downgrades to a secondary highway.
 Until recently, SR 22 followed SR 21 to enter downtown and came to an intersection where they split, with SR 21 following Church Street west to the Mississippi River, while SR 22 followed Cedar Street.
 SR 22 turns north again to leave Tiptonville.
-The highway then passes through farmland and has an intersection with SR 212 before making a series meandering left and right turns before coming to the Kentucky state line, where the road continues north as Kentucky Bend Road into the Kentucky Bend.
+The highway then passes through farmland and has an intersection with SR 212 before making a series of meandering left and right turns before coming to the Kentucky state line, where the road continues north as Kentucky Bend Road into the Kentucky Bend.